scipp/scipp/docs/reference/developer/project/scipp-as-cpp-or-python-library.md

   The Python `uncertainties` packages provides this, but it is likely not useable since it tracks correlations and is not computationally feasible for our purposed.
   We would thus need to provide a simpler duck-array package.
   There are two relevant notes here:
-  - Early on in the Scipp development we argued that uncertainty propagation based on NumPy array math may be 10x slower (for inplace `multiply` or `divide` operations) and we therefore need to implement this in C++.
+  - Early on in the Scipp development we argued that uncertainty propagation based on NumPy array math may be 10x slower (for in-place `multiply` or `divide` operations) and we therefore need to implement this in C++.
     This may still be partially true, but this is a statement about the implementation of the *operation*, not the *data structure*.
     That is, we could still provide a Python-only duck array for this.
   - Multiplication and division operations with uncertainties and broadcast that commonly arose in neutron-scattering data reduction will be remove due to the unhandled introduction of correlations.